 Finally, this is a distressing subject to think about, but if we don’t talk about it, nothing will change.
 Violence or abuse is NEVER okay in our families.
 Domestic violence grows in silence and isolation.
 Please don’t be part of the problem for someone you love.
 Don’t contribute to violence and abuse by pretending what you see isn’t your problem.

 If you know someone in a violent domestic relationship, please don’t mind your own business.
 My abuser did things that I didn’t know about with our children.
 My parents knew about his unsafe behavior with our children and said nothing to me.
-I didn’t find out about it for 21 years.
-After I left my abuser!
+I didn’t find out about it until after I left my abuser!
 When I think about how much misery they could have prevented if someone in my family would have opened their mouth, it makes my blood boil.

 If you’d like more resources and to read my story click here: https://www.upbeatliving.net/domestic-violence-awareness/